 The journal gives priority to the publication of articles reporting on original research, including theoretical developments, improvements in models or methods, policy evaluations, applications of demographic principles or techniques, assessments of demographic data, comparative studies, and historical studies.
 The editors will also consider review articles on appropriate topics.

-- Research articles should not exceed 8,000 words, excluding references; (non-appendix) tables and figures should not exceed a combined total of 8 (Authors have the option of including additional tables and figures in the online appendix.
+- Research articles should not exceed 8,000 words, excluding footnotes, acknowledgments, and references; (non-appendix) tables and figures should not exceed a combined total of 8 (authors have the option of including additional tables and figures in the online appendix.
 Authors are encouraged to be as succinct as possible.
-Demography may accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office in the submission letter.
+Demography will accept submissions of papers that have been posted on preprint servers; please alert the Editorial Office in the submission letter.
 Authors should not post an updated version of their paper on the preprint server while it is being peer reviewed for possible publication in the journal.
 If the article is accepted for publication, the author must include a link on their preprint to the final version of their paper.
 A paper submitted to Demography while it is under review by another journal will not be accepted for review.

 - Brief commentaries (not to exceed 2,000 words) on articles previously published in Demography will be considered if they seek improvements in methodology/theory that generate new substantive conclusions.